CatLover248/WebsiteCreatorTool/README.md

 # WebsiteCreatorTool or WCT

-## Scripts Made to make your life easier while making a base website!
+## Program Made to make development easier!
 Website Creator Tool is meant to make making a base HTML and CSS Website easy.
 It is written in (soon) 4 programing languages!
 Why, you may ask?
 Cause yes, yes.